fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

     private String owner;

     public Car(){
-        //this is an empty constructor
+    // this is an empty constructor
     }

     // Overload the constructor